youngalfred/bowtie-sdk/vue/README.md

 API Key.

-This instance of the forwarding server also includes a static file service for the built Angular implementation.
+This instance of the forwarding server also includes a static file service for the built Vue implementation.

 ## Running the demonstration